Struggling to know what content types to post on your LinkedIn profile?

 Chances are, you’ve already dabbled with video.
 After all, every smartphone in the land has a camera that’s capable of capturing quality footage these days...

-Video is an incredibly powerful content type to post on LinkedIn because it allows your audience to get to know you.
+Video is an incredibly powerful post type for LinkedIn because it allows your audience to get to know you.

 LinkedIn is all about building relationships, and putting yourself out there by getting in front of the camera is such a good way to get the ball rolling.